Designing Data Products

 To establish a structured process of data product design across an organization, we propose to start with a Data Product Canvas.

 A Data Product Canvas is a visual framework that guides your team through the data product specification.
 We suggest to fill out this canvas collaboratively.
-In total, the Data Product Canvas consists of ten building blocks:
+In total, the Data Product Canvas consists of eight building blocks:

-1. Domain
+- Domain

-2. Data Product Name
+- Data Product Name

-3. Consumer and Use Case
+- Consumer and Use Case

-7. Data Product Design
+- Data Product Architecture

-9. Ubiquitous Language
+- Ubiquitous Language

-10. Classification
+- Classification

 In the following, we describe each of the building blocks that constitute the data product.
 The order of the building blocks represents the recommended sequence of the collaborative steps during the workshop.